Irrevocable And Revocable Trusts

 Almost everyone should have both an irrevocable and a revocable trust.
-You need a revocable trust to hold ownership of the asset that you will use in your day to day life.
-This revocable trust will hold your income such as retirement and social security.
-Occasionally it might also hold the home where you may live.
-On the other hand, most people need an irrevocable trust to assure that they have provided for the needs of their families even if some terrible incident were to bring about great financial devastation.
+You need a revocable trust to hold ownership of the asset that you will use in your day-to-day life.
+This revocable trust will hold your income, such as retirement and Social Security.
+Occasionally, it might also hold your home.
+Most people need an irrevocable trust to ensure that they have provided for the needs of their family members in the event that a terrible accident were to bring about great financial devastation.
 Such an incident might not be your fault at all.
 A simple car accident can bring about a lawsuit that will possibly destroy your finances for years and years to come.
 Some people never recover from such a financial disaster, but an irrevocable trust can assure that you have made arrangements to provide for the needs of those you love the most.
 Fortunately, irrevocable trusts can also maintain some flexibility because we understand that situations change.

 Therefore, you may be able to retain the right to change beneficiaries of the irrevocable trust if there is an unexpected death or incapacity event involving your beneficiaries.
 Be careful to discuss with your estate planning attorney which assets should go to which trusts as there is no single answer that is suitable for every situation

 Knowing The Type Of Trust That Suits Your Needs